4 Ways to Be a Cool Parent

-The greatest thing you can do for your kids is learn to focus on yourself.
+The best thing you can do for your kids is to focus on yourself.
+Hear me out.

 Think of the time spent running kids to and from one event to the next.
 Days are filled with events geared solely for the kids.
-Family life in America has moved from “Children should be seen and not heard” to “No adult conversation possible.”
-And the kids know it, too.
+American family life has moved from “Children should be seen and not heard” to “No adult conversation possible.”

-So it is absolutely possible that there can be too much focus on the kids.
-And it’s this over-focus that is harmful to them, to the family – and to you.
-The kids that function best in life—in relationships, in education, in careers – are the kids that were most free of child focus during their growing up years.
+I think it’s absolutely possible to focus too much on our kids.
+And it’s this over-focus that’s harmful to them, to the family, and to you.
+Research shows that the people who function best in life—in relationships, in education, in careers—were the ones who were most free (in a healthy way, of course) of child focus during their childhood.

-Child focus is often negative – it’s the scapegoated kid who can do nothing right.
-Sometimes it comes across as positive – it’s the golden child who can do no wrong.
+Child focus can be negative: the scapegoated kid who can do nothing right.
+Sometimes it’s positive: the golden child who can do no wrong.
 The results of either kind of child focus are a lifetime of struggle.
-The kid left to find his or her own way (and by that, I don’t mean absent of affection or neglected) is the one best prepared to deal directly with life.
+The kid left to find his or her own way (again—in a healthy way) is the one best prepared to deal directly with life.

-You’ve been here with me.
-I was walking down the aisle of Target with my 3 and a half-year-old, and something caught her eye.
-I don’t remember what it was, but it must have been pink and princessey.
-She made sure I saw it as well, and then the negotiations commenced (it’s amazing that a 3-year-old is such a good negotiator).
+I was walking down the aisle of Target with my 3-year-old, and something caught her eye.
+I don’t remember what it was, but it was probably pink and princessey.
+She made sure I saw it as well, and then the negotiations commenced:

 “Honey, put that back, we’re not going to buy that toy.”

 And we’re off.
 You know where this is heading.
 The tears soon follow, and the tantrum pressure cooker is warming up.
 I’m feeling trapped.
 I’m a licensed family therapist, and my skills are now on display for all of Target to see.

 What kids need at a moment like this is a parent who can keep his cool.
 A parent who can calm himself down allows a young child to explore his or her full range of emotions without spiraling out of control.